1165 København K

 Or, if you really struggle with technical stuff, take a shortcut and head over to IT support.
 They’ll know what to do.

 Perhaps this guide has helped you, or maybe you are just more confused.
-But get a head start and click on “studiestart” under your program page.
-This is where you can access good advice on whatever you need – from the digital and social to the academic.
+But get a head start and click on ‘studiestart’ under your study information page (which unfortunately seems to be all in Danish) This is where you can access good advice on whatever you need – from the digital and social to the academic.